Astral Chain: Gameplay

-Combat takes place in real-time, both melee and ranged weapons are used to fight enemies, predominantly the malevolent race of "Chimeras".
+Combat takes place in real-time, both melee and ranged weapons are used to fight enemies, primarily malevolent creatures called chimeras.
 The player can summon the Legion during combat in order to have them automatically fight with the player to create combo attacks.
 The Legion can be manually directed with the right analog stick, allowing the player to position the Legion for more specific maneuvers.
-Each Legion also has a unique "Legion Action" that allows the player to take direct control over a Legion's signature ability, such as manually aiming and firing projectiles with the Archer Legion, or using the Arm Legion as protective armor that can hover over hazardous terrain and attack with a flurry of punches.
-Additional skills include being able to perform powerful health-restorative finishing moves, unchaining a Legion to summon multiple at once, using the chain that connects the player to the Legion in order to bind enemies—referred to as a "Chain Bind"—and also using the chain as an arresting wire on enemies that attempt charging into the player—referred to as a "Chain Counter".
+Each Legion also has a unique action that allows the player to take direct control over a Legion's signature ability, such as manually aiming and firing projectiles with the Arrow Legion, or using the Arm Legion as protective armor that can hover over hazardous terrain and attack with a flurry of punches.
+Additional skills include being able to perform powerful health-restorative finishing moves, unchaining a Legion to summon multiple at once, using the Astral Chain that connects the player to the Legion to bind enemies or as an arresting wire on enemies that attempt charging into the player.
 The player is also able to utilize the chain in order to zip line out of danger through enemy crowds, as well as crossing gaps and bottomless pits between buildings and platforms.

 Completing combos, interrupting enemy attacks, restraining enemies, dodging, and deploying a Legion at the correct moment will offer the player a chance to perform a sync attack, requiring the player to press the left trigger at the right instant, similar to a quick time event.
 Sync attacks can extend combos, trigger special attacks, bind enemies, and help the player recover from a fall.
 After performing a large number of sync attacks, the player may fuse with their Legion for a short while to recover health and deal large amounts of damage.

 The game features four difficulty settings, allowing the player to switch difficulty between each chapter.
 The highest difficulty is only unlocked for a corresponding chapter once the player has beaten it once.
 When played on the two highest difficulties, the game ranks the player based on their individual case performance, giving the player an overall ranking at the end of each chapter.
 On the two lowest difficulties, the player will not be ranked.